VeveeCompare · vs Helicone

 Adjacent, not competing

-It's tempting to compare Helicone and AIPricingLab because both involve "AI usage" - but they don't do the same thing.
+It's tempting to compare Helicone and Vevee because both involve "AI usage" - but they don't do the same thing.
 Helicone is observability: it tells you what happened to your AI traffic.
-AIPricingLab is enforcement: it decides whether traffic happens.
-The closest analogy: Helicone is your AI app's Datadog; AIPricingLab is its rate limiter and entitlements service.
+Vevee is enforcement: it decides whether traffic happens.
+The closest analogy: Helicone is your AI app's Datadog; Vevee is its rate limiter and entitlements service.

 Proxy vs SDK